GSA/digitalgov.gov/content/news/2023/07/2023-07-19-gsa-shared-service-provider-program-guide.md

 The GSA SSP Program has a long history of successfully providing digital certificate services for employees, contractors, and affiliates.
 If you are interested in being part of that success, learn more about the [application process](https://www.idmanagement.gov/buy/gsapkissp/#application-process) and the benefits of joining the program.
 If you have any questions, email the GSA PKI SSP Program at [GSAPKISSP@gsa.gov](mailto:GSAPKISSP@gsa.gov).

-{{< note >}} Register now to join the GSA PKI Shared Services Program.
+{{< note >}}Register now to join the GSA PKI Shared Services Program.
 Email GSAPKISSP@gsa.gov with any questions or feedback on the GSA PKI Shared Service Program Guide.
-Include “Register now for GSA’s PKI Shared Services Program” in the subject line. {{< /note >}}
+Include “Register now for GSA’s PKI Shared Services Program” in the subject line.{{< /note >}}